andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/sync-table-view-data-nsfetchedresultscontroller-swift.md

   * `controller(_:sectionIndexTitleForSectionName:)`
   * `controllerDidChangeContent(_:)`

-The two methods that are responsible for doing the actual updates to the table view&#8217;s structure are `controller(_:didChangeSection:atIndex:forChangeType:)` and `controller(_:didChangeObject:atIndexPath:forChangeType:newIndexPath:)`.
+The two methods that are responsible for doing the actual updates to the table view's structure are `controller(_:didChangeSection:atIndex:forChangeType:)` and `controller(_:didChangeObject:atIndexPath:forChangeType:newIndexPath:)`.
 If some of the changes to the table view result in new sections being created, `controller(_:sectionIndexTitleForSectionName:)` will help give it an appropriate title (and make sure the _other_ sections keep their appropriate titles as well).

 `controllerWillChangeContent(_:)` and `controllerDidChangeContent(_:)` help inform the table view that changes are about to happen / just finished happening.
 Sandwiching the primary &#8220;didChangeObject&#8221; and &#8220;didChangeSection&#8221; protocol methods with these two methods allows the table view to animate in all of the changes to its structure in one batch.